-1. Inject Some Meaning Back into Your Life
+2. Inject Some Meaning Back Into Your Life

-In my previous post, What’s the Meaning of Life?
-A Guide to Help You Live with Purpose, I wrote about how each one of us can create their own meaning in life.
-It’s through compassion and care for our wellbeing, connecting with the world and making ourselves useful.
+Each one of us is capable of creating meaning in life.
+It’s through compassion and care for our wellbeing, connecting with the world, and making ourselves useful.

 Although not ground-breaking, this idea has many proven benefits.

-3. Don’t Expect of Yourself to Have All the Answers
+5. Don’t Expect Yourself to Have All the Answers

-But remember, you don’t have to find a solution to everything.
-Just re-discover the things that are meaningful to you and make you happy.
-That’s all.
+But, remember, you don’t have to find a solution to everything.
+Just re-discover the things that are meaningful to you and that make you happy.

-There are many other ways to cope with the severe distress and depression which often accompany an existential crisis.
-Keeping yourself busy, getting involved in helping others, learning to let go, living in the present moment are all excellent tactics to help you get out of the darkness you may feel enveloped in.
+There are many other ways to cope with the severe distress and depression that often accompany major life changes and existential crises.
+Keeping yourself busy, getting involved in helping others, learning to let go, and living in the present moment are all excellent tactics to help you get out of the darkness you may feel enveloped in.